transparency-treasury/developer-hub/explore.md

 | responseFormat | No | json | string | Format to receive the result content.
 Allowed values are json, xml and csv. |

 * Output
-  * <a target='blank' href='https://transparency.treasury.gov/fir/api/v1/tror/collectionsondelinquentdebt?apiKey=DEMOKEY'>Try it Out !</a>
+  * <a target='blank' href='https://transparency.treasury.gov/fir/api/v1/tror/collectionsondelinquentdebt?apiKey=DEMOKEY'>Try it Out!</a>